Br3nda/drupal-module-drush/README.txt

-// $Id: README.txt,v 1.5 2006/11/14 15:41:23 arto Exp $
+// $Id: README.txt,v 1.6 2006/11/14 20:48:26 arto Exp $

 NOTE: this module is currently in a pre-alpha state.
 Come back later unless you're a developer and don't mind looking at the code to figure things out.

 DESCRIPTION
 -----------
-drush is a command line shell and Unix scripting interface for Drupal.
+drush is a command line shell and Unix scripting interface for Drupal, a veritable Swiss Army knife designed to make life easier for those of us who spend most of our working hours hacking away at the command prompt.

+Green text against a black background is optional.
+Perhaps you would like some alpha-channel translucency with that?

 USAGE
 -----